plchiulab/plchiulab_old_website/publications.md

 --------------------------------------------------------------------------------

-**Chiu, P.-L.***, Li, X., Li, Z., Beckett, B., Brilot, A.F., Grigorieff, N., Agard, D.A., Cheng, Y., and Walz, T. Evaluation of super-resolution performance of the K2 electron counting camera using 2D crystals of aquaporin-0\. _J Struct Biol_ **192**:163-173 (2015). (_equal contributions)
+**Chiu, P.-L.**, Li, X., Li, Z., Beckett, B., Brilot, A.F., Grigorieff, N., Agard, D.A., Cheng, Y., and Walz, T. Evaluation of super-resolution performance of the K2 electron counting camera using 2D crystals of aquaporin-0\. _J Struct Biol_ **192**:163-173 (2015).

 --------------------------------------------------------------------------------